ibnuda/fpmortals/manuscript/complete.md

   def foo[A: Numeric: Typeable](implicit A: Handler[String, A]) = ...
 ~~~~~~~~

-*Implicit conversion* is when an `implicit def` exists.
-One such use
-of implicit conversions is to enable extension methodology.
-When the
-compiler is resolving a call to a method, it first checks if the
-method exists on the type, then its ancestors (Java-like rules).
-If it
-fails to find a match, it will search the *implicit scope* for
-conversions to other types, then search for methods on those types.

 *Konversi implisit* adalah ketika sebuah `implicit def` ada.
 Salah
 satu penggunaan konversi implisit adalah untuk pembuatan perpanjangan
 metodologi.
 Ketika kompilator menyelesaikan pemanggilan sebuah metoda,